kaffa/textpattern/README.txt

 The structure of the repository is pretty simple.

-current/  		Contains the most recent stable Textpattern version. developmental/ 		Contains developmental versions that may be broken in some features. releases/ 		Contains official release versions as source and archives.

-Dec 21, 2004
+current/         Deprecated, will soon disappear. stable/          This contains all stable branchess of Textpattern
+                 (There is currently only one branch: /4.0 ) development/     will be where future versions will be developed releases/ 		 Contains official release versions (tags)

+Aug 15, 2005